kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0415 Launch license.md

 \(iii\) All hazards associated with the launch vehicle and any payload, including the type and amounts of all propellants, explosives, toxic materials and any radionuclides.

-\(2\) *Proposed mission.* (i) For an applicant applying for a launch specific license under §415.3(a), the apogee, perigee, and inclination of any orbital objects and each impact location of any stage or other component.
+\(2\) *Proposed mission.* (i) For an applicant applying for a launch specific license under [[Volume 4/C Licensing/0415 Launch license.md#§415.3   Types of launch licenses.|§415.3]](a), the apogee, perigee, and inclination of any orbital objects and each impact location of any stage or other component.

-\(ii\) For an applicant applying for a launch operator license under §415.3(b), the planned range of trajectories and flight azimuths, and the range of apogees, perigees, and inclinations of any orbital objects and each impact location of any stage or other component.
+\(ii\) For an applicant applying for a launch operator license under [[Volume 4/C Licensing/0415 Launch license.md#§415.3   Types of launch licenses.|§415.3]](b), the planned range of trajectories and flight azimuths, and the range of apogees, perigees, and inclinations of any orbital objects and each impact location of any stage or other component.

 \(3\) *Potential launch site.* (i) Name and location of the proposed launch site, including latitude and longitude of the proposed launch point;